gilzellner/InternetFileMonitor/README.md

 - Use any language, or combination of languages.
 You may use any unix tools.
 - The program should write a log of its operations to a log file.
 - The check should run every 10 minutes.

+This was a home challenge from Trusteer in 2014